Barben360/VPNUnlimited2Syno/README.md

 ## Prerequisites

-- You must install Python 3 package to your Synology DiskStation.
+- Install Python 3 package to your Synology DiskStation.
 You can do it from the package manager on the web interface.

   ![syno_install_python3](assets/syno_install_python3.png)

-- You must enable SSH server on your Synology DiskStation.
+- Enable SSH server on your Synology DiskStation.
 You can do this from the control panel in the web interface, activating *Advanced Mode* and going to *Terminal and SNMP*, ticking *Enable SSH service*.
 We'll suppose you keep the default port value 22.

   ![syno_enable_ssh](assets/syno_enable_ssh.png)

-- You must have an SSH client on the device you are going to operate from.
-On Linux or Mac OS, your terminal will be enough.
-On Windows, you can use [Putty](https://mediatemple.net/community/products/dv/204404604/using-ssh-in-putty-).
+- Make sure you have an SSH client on the device you are going to operate from, i.e your favorite terminal on Linux or Mac OS and [Putty](https://mediatemple.net/community/products/dv/204404604/using-ssh-in-putty-) on Windows.

-- You must get an OpenVPN configuration file from KeepSolid, which will be used to setup the certificates and client key to authenticate to VPNUnlimited.
+- Get an OpenVPN configuration file from KeepSolid, which will be used to setup the certificates and client key to authenticate to VPNUnlimited.
 To do this, [authenticate to KeepSolid](https://my.keepsolid.com/login/) and go to [VPN Unlimited user office](https://my.keepsolid.com/products/vpn/).
 Then, generate an OpenVPN configuration for a new device.
 Rename the downloaded file to `template.ovpn`.

   ![vpnunlimited_openvpn_conf_gen](assets/vpnunlimited_openvpn_conf_gen.png)